dyhes/zulip/templates/zerver/help/emoji-and-emoticons.md

 !!! warn ""

     **Google blobs** is an old style of Google emoji that has not been maintained by Google since 2017, when they switched to a more modern style.
-Zulip allows you to still use blob emoji, but any new emoji that have been released since 2017 will be displayed in the modern **Google** style.
+Aloha allows you to still use blob emoji, but any new emoji that have been released since 2017 will be displayed in the modern **Google** style.